apache/hadoop-release-support/README.md

 the parquet artifact you build with the RC.
 If you find yourself doing this: you've just become a CI system without the automation.

+## Purge any existing artifacts from the maven repository

 First, purge your maven repository of all `hadoop-` JAR files of the pending release version